noahehall/theBookOfNoah/linux/cmdline.md

               - becareful if /first/ is encountered AFTER second is encountered as it will turn on line deletion again
             - second `turns off` line deletion
               - everytime second is encountered it turns off
+  - bash shell script support for sed editor programs
+    - shell script wrappers:
+      - wrapper acts as a go between for the sed editor script and the cmd line

 ```sh
   echo 'this is a test' | sed 's/test/big test/'